samuelgoddard/bedrock-timber-starter/README.md

 7. Set your site vhost document root to `web/` (`/path/to/site/current/web/` if using deploys).
 This is done out of the box locally within the `boxfile.yml`

-8. Access WP admin at `http://shu.wordpress.localdev/wp/wp-admin` and follow the instructions to install.
+8. Access WP admin at `http://bedrock.wordpress.localdev/wp/wp-admin` and follow the instructions to install.
 Or grab the current database from XXX (add database storage details)

-9. Activate the 'SHU WordPress' theme in `Appearance > Themes`
+9. Activate the 'Bedrock Timber Starter' theme in `Appearance > Themes`

-10. Theme files are stored in a different location to normal by Bedrock - `web/app/themes/shu`
+10. Theme files are stored in a different location to normal by Bedrock - `web/app/themes/starter`

 ## Plugin Management
 Plugin management is done via composer and [WordPress Packagist](https://wpackagist.org/).
 We install the [Timber Library](https://wordpress.org/plugins/timber-library/) and [ACF](https://en-gb.wordpress.org/plugins/advanced-custom-fields/) plugins by default, these are set as 'mu-plugins', essentially plugins that users have no control of disabling / enabling in the backend.
 Config can be found in the `composer.json` file.